Perkbox Logo Perkbox

 Tackling the problem head-on

 Here at Perkbox, we think the lack of mental health support given to staff is a problem that needs tackling.
 That’s why we’ve launched our Employee Support Hub, offering 24/7 access to free, impartial and confidential advice, powered by our partners over at CiC.
-The hub will offer a range of services to tackle emotional and mental wellbeing, all in a way that works around the user and their needs.
+The hub will offer a range of services to support employees' mental wellbeing, all in a way that works around the user and their needs.

 Get the best support